-The stream crossing has been eliminated preserving that portion of Forest Stand D, as discussed further in the Environmental Section of this report an above.
+The stream crossing has been eliminated preserving that portion of Forest Stand D.

 b.
 Elimination of lots that are adjacent to the northern property line and provide a 300-foot-wide buffer in this area as a land bridge to the portion of Forest Stand "D" that will be preserved between the two stream valleys.